marcel-goldschen-ohm/single-molecule-imaging-toolbox/README.md

 1. Open the GUI by executing `ui = ExperimentViewer();`.
 This will show a default empty `Experiment`.
 2. Create `Channel`s as needed by clicking the `+` button above the channels listbox.
-3. For each channel, load images/image stacks via the channel's image menu (hamburger menu button near the top left corner of each channel's image axes - make sure the *Image* or *Image & Trace* layout is selected so that image axes are shown).
+3. For each channel, load images/image stacks via the channel's image menu (hamburger menu button near the top left corner of each channel's image axes - make sure the *Image* or *Image & Trace* layout is selected so that image axes are shown) *Menu->Load Image (Stack)*.
+You can select which image (stack) to view via *Channel Image Menu->Select Image* or from the dropdown list obtained by clicking the button above the image axes displaying the current image label.
-4. For each channel, select the image stack to use for z-projecting spots via the channel's trace menu (hamburger menu button near the top left corner of each channel's trace axes - make sure the *Trace* or *Image & Trace* layout is selected so that trace axes are shown).
+4. For each channel, select the image stack to use for z-projecting spots via the channel's trace menu (hamburger menu button near the top left corner of each channel's trace axes - make sure the *Trace* or *Image & Trace* layout is selected so that trace axes are shown) *Channel Trace Menu->Select Projection Image Stack*.
+You can also select the projection image stack from the dropdown list obtained by clicking the button above the trace axes displaying the current projection image stack label.
-5. Align channels as needed via the channel's image menu (see below).
+5. Align channels as needed via the channel's image menu (see below). *Channel Image Menu->Align to Channel*
 6. Find the spots in a representative image for one of your channels (i.e. the image that most reliably shows spot locations) via that channel's image menu.
-7. Copy the identified spots in the above channel to all other channels via that channel's image menu.
+7. Copy the identified spots in the above channel to all other channels via *Channel Image Menu->Copy Spots to All Other Channels*.
 When copied spot locations will be adjusted to account for the relative alignment between channels.
 Thus, if you alter channel alignments, you will need to repeat this step (:construction: this could be handled automatically, see TODO below).
 8. Z-project all spots.
 Set selection to *all channels* (see Selections and Actions section below) and click the *Z-Project Traces* button.
+Now z-projection time series for each spot will be stored in the experiment data strucutre independent of whether or not the full image stack data is loaded.
-9. Save the experiment data structure (File->Save).
+9. Save the experiment data structure (File->Save in the main menubar).
 You can now load the data again via File->Open (however there is one gotcha that you will love, see the File I/O section below).

 ## File I/O